chartbeat-labs/wordpress/readme.txt

 1. Upload `chartbeat.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Under Settings > Chartbeat, add your User ID
-4. You may also add your API key and configure the widget (API key must have "all" persmissions).
+4. You may also add your API key and configure the widget (API key must have "all" permissions).
-5. Select Newsbeat if you're using it
+5. Select Chartbeat Publishing if you're using it
 6. If you want to use the widget, drag it into your sidebar under Appearance > Widgets

 *Note that you must have your timezone set correctly for events to work properly in